Habbie/hello-dns/README.md

  * RD: Set to indicate that this question wants *recursion*

 Relevant for responses:
- * AA: This answer has Authoritative Answers
+ * AA: This response has Authoritative Answers
  * RA: Recursive service was available
  * TC: Not all the required parts of the answer fit in the message

-In basic DNS, query messages should have no answer, authority or additional sections.
 DNS queries are mostly sent over UDP, and UDP packets can easily be spoofed.
 To recognize the authentic response to a query it is important that the ID field is random or at least unpredictable.
 This is however not enough protection, so the source port of a UDP DNS query must also be unpredictable.

 DNS messages can also be sent over TCP/IP.
 Because TCP is not a datagram